Skip to Main Content

 Cat Tooth Extractions: What to Expect & What to Watch For

 Additionally, the bacteria and infections that cause oral health problems can spread to other body parts if left untreated, potentially damaging organs such as the kidneys, liver, and heart.
+This can have serious negative consequences for your four-legged companion's overall health and longevity.

 A comprehensive dental exam consists of: